GoogleChrome/web.dev/src/site/content/en/blog/drag-and-drop/index.md

 ## Completing the drop

 To process the actual drop,
-add an event listener for the `drop` event.
+add an event listener for the `drop` event (we do this above, so you can fill it in).
 In the `drop` handler,
 you'll need to prevent the browser's default behavior for drops, which is typically some sort of annoying redirect.